 At KorNutra, the most reliable gummy programs are built on a simple principle: formulation, process, and packaging must be designed as one system.
 Gummies don't forgive weak links.
 If the barrier is wrong, the best formula won't look good in a humid bathroom.
 If the cook endpoint drifts, the best packaging can't rescue consistency.

-When brands learn to read customer reviews like manufacturers, reviews stop being “noise” and start becoming an early detection tool-helping guide smarter decisions about physical specs, packaging choices, process controls, and continuous improvement.
+When brands read customer reviews like manufacturers do, reviews stop being “noise” and start becoming an early detection tool—helping to guide smarter decisions about physical specs, packaging choices, process controls, and continuous improvement.

 A quick review decoder (keep this handy)